iroh-eh/website/content/english/sections/testimonial.md

     content: "This team has some rare skills with incredible flexibility and subject matter expertise.
 They have worked diligently to meet and exceed our expectations."

   - name: "Aditya Pushpati"
-    designation: "CEO Ving Hybrid Technologies"
+    designation: "CEO Ving"
     avatar: "/images/aditya.jpg"
+    # content: "Never seen developers of this calibre understand the business and problems this well and goddd they were relentless."
+    content: "Exceptional problem solvers!
+The team quickly grasped our intricate business needs, delivering ingenious solutions using Open Source frameworks.
+A game-changer for sure!"

+  - name: "Nikhil Kumar"
+    designation: "CTO Winkl"
+    avatar: "/images/nikhil.jpg"
-    content: "Never seen developers of this calibre understand the business and problems this well and goddd they were relentless."
+    # content: "Never seen developers of this calibre understand the business and problems this well and goddd they were relentless."
+    content: "Exceptional problem solvers!
+This tech company consistently impresses with their innovative solutions.
+They tackle complex challenges with precision and creativity.
+A game-changer for problem-solving!"

  # don't create a separate page
 _build: